Sessions

 Duration of a session

-You can provide and choose a value from 1 to 10,080 seconds.
+You can select a duration ranging from 1 to 10,080 minutes.

 After 10 minutes, the session would expire, and then a new session would be created from a different IP picked from our pool.